incubyte/incubyte.github.io/content/blog/standup.md

 ##### Q: How granular?

 Remember, it is for the team.
-Your updates should be at the right level so everyone can understand and contribute to the project goal.
+Your updates should be at the right level, so everyone can understand and contribute to the project goal.

 ##### Q: Duration?

 Ideally, a maximum of 15 minutes.
 Every team member should speak for only 2 or 3 minutes.
-If there are too many participants and the meeting cannot be concluded in a 15-minute timeframe, it is a different problem.
+If there are too many participants, and the meeting cannot be concluded in a 15-minute timeframe, it is a different problem.
 Ideally in such cases, divide the team instead of shortening individuals' time or increasing the duration of the standup meetings.

 ##### Q: Should I be standing up?